 The logical place to start when making a determination on whether a school is or is not a diploma mill is to examine its accreditation.
 Accreditation in the United States is a voluntary, nongovernmental process, in which an institution and its programs are evaluated against standards for measuring quality.
 Any institution can claim to be accredited.
-It is important that if you are unsure about a schools accreditation or its accrediting body, it's important that you do your homework.
+It is important that if you are unsure about a schools accreditation or its accrediting body, it is important that you do your homework exhaustive research be conducted in order to properly evaluate accreditation for an institution.